-Voya Investment Management conducted an online survey of retirement plan sponsors in December 2018, to “take their temperature” of the retirement landscape.
-The survey sought feedback on a range of concerns such as plan support, investments, participant support, regulatory and compliance issues and plan costs and fees; in addition, it asked respondents about several emerging issues such as financial wellness programs, help for special needs caregivers and cybersecurity.
+Welcome to the third edition of Voya Investment Management’s (Voya IM) survey of retirement plan sponsors.
+From mid-February to early March 2021, Voya IM repeated its online survey of retirement plan sponsors to “take the temperature” of the retirement landscape.
+The survey sought feedback on a range of concerns such as plan support, investments, participant support, regulatory and compliance issues and plan costs and fees; in addition, it asked respondents about issues such as impacts from Covid-19, financial wellness programs and help for special needs caregivers.
 The findings offer perspective on the challenges plan sponsors face and the services needed, and may be helpful in putting your own plan challenges and needs into context.

-Many of the study’s findings are segmented by plan size: “smaller” plans with at least $1 million but less than $5 million, “mid-sized” plans with at least $5 million but less than $25 million and “larger” plans with $25 million or more.
-Please see the Appendix for details on the definitions and methodologies of the study.
+Certain exhibits distinguish plan sponsor segments by size of plan.
+The study divided sponsors into three segments: smaller plans with $1 million to less than $5 million, mid-size plans with $5 million to less than $25 million and larger plans with more than $25 million.
+Please see the Appendix for details on the definitions.

 Priorities and Concerns

 Covid-19 impacts on plans

 The latest survey update was conducted in February and March of 2021, as the United States appeared to be gaining the upper hand on the Covid-19 pandemic, though not yet completely able to resume normal activities.
 A concern for many respondents was the need to financially “get back on track,” which usually meant some kind of “post-Covid realignment.”
 Also, Covid-19 amplified trends that already were underway, e.g., a heightened focus on plan design and competitive review of plan service contracts.